Phil Keaggy: Rumored comments by Jimi Hendrix and others

-In a July 2010 interview, Glass Harp bassist Daniel Pecchio commented on the ongoing Hendrix rumors saying "It's a true urban legend.
+In a July 2010 interview, Glass Harp bassist Daniel Pecchio commented on the ongoing Hendrix rumors saying, "It's a true urban legend.
 I still have people coming up to me claiming to have a Dick Cavett Show tape where Hendrix says that.
 We never pushed that rumor, you know, but it didn't hurt us."

 Personal life

-His son Ian Keaggy was the bass player for the band Hot Chelle Rae, which had a Top 10 hit on the Billboard Hot 100 in 2011.
-He left the band in 2013 to pursue his solo career.
+Phil Keaggy's son Ian was the bass player for the band Hot Chelle Rae, which had a Top 10 hit on the Billboard Hot 100 in 2011.
+Ian left the band in 2013 to pursue a solo career.

-His nephew was married to contemporary Christian singer songwriter Cheri Keaggy.
+Phil Keaggy's nephew was married to contemporary Christian singer songwriter Cheri Keaggy.

-His sister is retired American television and film actress Mary Ellen Kay.
-Keaggy credits her for introducing him to the Christian faith.
+Phil Keaggy's sister is former American television and film actress Mary Ellen Kay, who died in 2017.
+Keaggy credits her for introducing him to the Christian faith, although he was raised Catholic.